 Change may be inevitable but your organization doesn’t have to live in the uncertainty of it all.
 Download our comprehensive guide to ACA penalties for 2016 (which are still in effect until further notice) to help keep your organization in compliance:

 The information and materials herein are provided for general information purposes only and are not intended to constitute legal or other advice or opinions on any specific matters and are not intended to replace the advice of a qualified attorney, plan provider or other professional advisor.
 This information has been taken from sources believed to be reliable, but there is no guarantee as to its accuracy.
-In accordance with IRS Circular 230, this communication is not intended or written to be used, and cannot be used as or considered a ‘covered opinion’ or other written tax advice and should not be relied upon for any purpose other than its intended purp
+This communication does not constitute a legal opinion and should not be relied upon for any purpose other than its intended educational purpose.